equinor/radix-platform/public-site/site/guides/getting-started/index.md

 # Onboarding

-Radix team offer onboarding for teams or projects, where we walk through your application and togheter try to find out if Radix is a good fit for you.
+Radix team offer onboard support for teams or projects, where we walk through your application and togheter try to find out if Radix is a good fit for you.
 Contact us on [slack](https://equinor.slack.com/archives/C8U7XGGAJ) for more information.

-# Configure your application

-The next step is to [configure your application](../configure-an-app/) on Radix; follow that guide to set things up in the cluster you chose.

-(Or, if you prefer reading rather than coding right now, you can get familiar with the [concepts in Radix](../../docs/topic-concepts/) first.)